 Good day to you!
 I’m a 17th-Century historian, specialising in the Late Stuart period, with an emphasis on the reign of William and Mary (1689-1702).
-I’m an independent researcher and not an academic.
+I’m an independent researcher.

 I studied at Rockledge High School in Rockledge, Florida, then Brevard Community College in Cocoa, Florida, from which I obtained my Associate’s Degree in History and became a member of Phi Theta Kappa honour society.
-I went on to study at the University of Central Florida, where I obtained two Bachelor’s degrees – one in Anthropology and one in History.
-I then continued my education in history through online courses with the University of Oxford, Princeton University, and the Curtis Institute of Music.
-Since 2008, I have been independently researching the seventeenth century – a time I have always loved and had a keen interest in, and that was channelled into this website and my work in both historical fiction and nonfiction.
-In 2015, I attended the University of Oxford’s online course Civil War and Revolution: A Nation Divided, 1640-1660 under Dr Andrew Lacey.
+I went on to study History and Anthropology at the University of Central Florida, where I obtained two Bachelor of Arts degrees in these subjects.
+I then continued my education in history with the University of Oxford, Princeton University, and the Curtis Institute of Music.
+Since 2008, I moved to the UK permanently, where I have been independently researching the Stuart period – a time I have always loved and had a keen interest in, and that was channelled into this website and my work in both historical fiction and nonfiction.

 If you require spoken articles, my free podcasts are available on iTunes: The Seventeenth Century Lady Podcast

 For my guest posts and interviews, check out my Press page.